ubergarm/ipython-pandas-gmail/readme.md

 #### Prerequisite Gmail settings:

+* Log into your Gmail account
-* Click the little gear drop down in the top right corner.
+* Click the little gear drop down in the top right corner
-* Click on the 'Forwarding and POP/IMAP' tab.
+* Click on the 'Forwarding and POP/IMAP' tab
-* IMAP Access: then Enable IMAP.
+* IMAP Access: then Enable IMAP
 * The default values seem to work fine
 * Save Changes